 Tea is generally high in tannins.
 But what, exactly, are they?
 Tannins, also known as tannoids or tannic acid, are a class of astringent polyphenols.
 They exist in a variety of naturally occurring substances, including wood and, of course, Tea leaves.
 Many people recognise the term from leather.
 Tannins in Tea, however, provide a distinct bitter taste when brewed.

 Indeed, this bitterness and astringency contributes significantly to the much-loved taste of Tea.
 But that’s not all tannins can do.
 According to modern science, they have antioxidant activity, particularly in Green Tea and Black Tea.
-These antioxidants come with extraordinary health benefits.
+These antioxidants in tea come with extraordinary health benefits.
 Consider reading our blogs, Benefits of Green Tea Benefits and Black Tea Benefits for more information.

 Are Tea Tannins Bad?